NatnaelAyele/00.00/readme.md

 ## Analytics-only recovery

-If the trips table is already complete but analytics tables or deferred indexes are missing, do not reload the Parquet file.
-Run:
+For a complete `trips` table with missing analytics tables or deferred indexes, the recovery command avoids another Parquet load:

 ```bash
 python -m etl.load.load_all --analytics-only